 Ken is committed to building community having served on the Fort Thomas Renaissance Board and on the Fort Thomas Business Association Board of Directors.
 Ken also served on the Fort Thomas Midway steering committee and the Campbell County PVA assessment appeals board.
 Other volunteer work includes mentoring, starting with North Key in 2000.
 He also belongs to a number of real estate and professional trade associations.

 Ken currently serves on the Public Utilities and Buildings Committee, the Law, Labor and License Committee and is Chair of the Public Works Committee.

 Jeff and his wife Denise are raising their three girls Lily, Isabella and Harper.
 He is a life long resident of the city, is a graduate of Highlands High School and has a B.S. from Western Kentucky University.

-This is Jeff’s second term on council.
+This is Jeff’s third term on council.
 He is the Chair of the Recreation Committee and a member of both the Finance Committee and the Public Safety Committee.

 Adam is a lifelong resident of Fort Thomas and a graduate of Highlands High School.
 He resides in the city with his wife, Hilary.

 This is Adam’s second term on city council.
 Adam has volunteered his time on several committees including the Sesquicentennial Celebration, Merchants and Music Festival, and was the Co-chair for the Fort Thomas Renaissance Board where he helped create the annual Veteran’s Day memorial event.

 Adam is a member of the Fort Thomas Business Association and the Independence Business Association; and is the business owner of two retail businesses in Northern Kentucky.